juhasev/sample-ninja-help/integrations-research-defender.md

 ## Research Defender

 Research Defender is a premium service that helps you to cut down panel fraud.
 It utilizes proprietary scoring techniques and a global database of survey participants to detect fraudsters.
-We recommend enabling this settings for all customer facing panels especially for **the Registration Survey**.
-You can optionally screen percentage of survey starts, a handy setting for existing panels.
+We recommend enabling Research Defender for all consumer panels, especially for **the Registration Survey**.
+You can save service credits by changing **Screen survey frequency**.

 ### Configuration

 #### Maximum fraud score
-Enter maximum fraud score when a panelist should be terminated. **Research Defender** recommends that any body with higher score than 29 should be terminated.
+Enter the maximum fraud score when a panelist should be terminated. **Research Defender** recommends that anybody with a higher score than 29 be terminated.

 #### Protect all registrations surveys
 Select **ON** to protect all registration surveys regardless of the **Sub Panel**.
-It is highly recommend to do this to prevent fraudulent panelists from signing up for you panel.
+It is highly recommended to do this to prevent fraudulent panelists from signing up for your panel.

-#### Re-screen survey frequency
+#### Screen survey frequency
-Enter a re-screen frequency to test started surveys.
-Always, Daily, Weekly or Monthly.
-This settings applies to survey starts only.
+Enter a screen frequency for started surveys.
+Always, Daily, Weekly, or Monthly.
+This setting applies to survey starts only.
+This setting enables you to save in Research Defender lookup costs.
+Please keep in mind that the fraud landscape changes daily.
+Somebody with a perfect **Research Defender** fraud score may go fraudulent the next day!

-> Each lookup costs 2 cents or USD $0.02.
-There is no montly minimum.
+> Each lookup costs 2 cents or USD 0.02.
+There is no monthly minimum.

 > To use Research Defender, you must purchase Sample Ninja service credits under **Panel Settings -> Service Credits**